telerik/ajax-docs/controls/calendar/client-side-programming/events/overview.md

-The **RadCalendar** controls support a number of client-side events that let you respond to user actions without a postback.
+The [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) controls support a number of client-side events that let you respond to user actions without a postback.
 The following table lists the various client events, and which controls they apply to:

 | Event | Description |